manyagents.ai

 ECs constitute ~80% of all cortical neurons.
 What follows is a classification on the basis of their axonal projection: (i) intratelencephalic neurons (IT) are the only class projecting into the contralateral cortex; (ii) pyramidal tract neurons (PT) are large neurons of L5B which project to subcerebral destinations (e.g. brainstem, spinal cord and midbrain) and to the ipsilateral cortex, striatum and thalamus; (iii) corticothalamic neurons (CT) project to the ipsilateral thalamus.
 All classes form recurrent connections with local neurons of the same class.
 (2)

-Different neurons and their place inlayers
+Different neurons and their place in

-Table with overview of excitatoryclasses
+Table with overview of excitatory

 L4-IT tends to be expanded in PSAs where it receives core type input.
 Matrix type input and input from other cortical areas is minimal.
 L4-IT varies in its anatomy across modalities, likely to tune for their respective information patterns.
 For example, in rodent’s S1 and A1, L4-IT is critically dependent on a few ms precise timings: TC projections excite not only EC but also interneurons which start powerful and rapid feedforward inhibition.
 The inhibition has a slight delay which creates a window of opportunity for ECs.
 L4-IT is not much modulated by behaviour or almost not at all in PSAs.
 In agranular areas such as motor cortex IT-L4 lacks spiny stellate cells (L4ss) and it is not as robust as in PSAs.
 Here L4-IT receives varied thalamic inputs and corticocortical (CC) inputs from lower sensory areas.
 Other major cell types found here are star pyramid (L4sp) and pyramidal (L4py).
 (24)